xiaobai1217/RepetitionCounting/README.md

 ```
 If you want our extracted audio files, pls send me an email or create an issue with your email address.

+### Training on Countix & Countix-AV
+For the following code, we train the modules separately so two NVIDIA 1080Ti GPUs are enough for the training.
+The visual model is trained on Countix, and the audio model and the cross-modal modules are trained on Countix-AV.
+The resulted overall model is expected to test on Countix-AV.
+To test on the Countix dataset, the reliablity estimation should be retrained on the Countix dataset.
+For our model, the hyparameters influence the performance to some extent, see the supplementary material for more details.
+To be specific, we try the number of branches from 20 to 50 to find the best one and for the margin for the temporal stride decision module, we try from 1.0 to 3.0.
+* Train the visual counting model
+* Train the temporal stride decision module based on the visual modality only
+* Train the temporal stride decision module based on sight and sound
+* Train the audio counting model
+* Train the reliability estimation module

 ## Datasets

 ### Countix-AV